NAS Part III: Advanced Certificate in Foreshore and Underwater Archaeology

 Whether you are interested in maritime archaeology, maritime history or just in finding out a little bit more about our maritime heritage, if you are a diver or not, there is a course for you within the training programme.
 For most of the courses no prior learning is required.
 However in order to gain credits towards the Part III Certificate you will need to attend the NAS Introduction to Foreshore and Underwater Archaeology.

 Courses are taught by specialists in their field, who are able to provide expert advice and training, from building a basket boat or making flint tools to understanding more about ship construction to how to manage archaeological projects

 If there is a particular topic you would like to learn more about, or feel that you would able to teach a Part III course in your own specialist area then please contact the NAS Office in order to discuss this further.

-For more information on Part III Courses running this year please visit the course diary page.
+For more information on Part III Courses running this year, including course timetables and aims, please visit the calendar pages of our website.

 The Part III syllabus is divided into eight different modules providing a variety of topics and courses to suit all interests.
 The eight modules and some example courses are listed below:

 - Research and Information Technology - Computer Aided Design, GIS Programs, Social History of Ships, Numismatics, Documentary Research and DVD Authoring

 - Archaeological Science - Dendrochronology, Environmental Archaeology, Osteoarchaeology and Zooarchaeology